Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 master:
   count: 3

-journal:
+  # [ Required values ]
-  type: "EMBEDDED"
+  type: "EMBEDDED" # One of "UFS" or "EMBEDDED"
-  folder: "/journal"
+  folder: "/journal" # Master journal directory or equivalent storage path
+  #
+  # [ Conditionally required values ]
+  #
+  ## [ K8s volume options ]
+  ## - required when using an EMBEDDED journal (journal.type="EMBEDDED")
+  ## - required when using a local UFS journal (journal.type="UFS" and journal.ufsType="local")
+  ##
-  # volumeType controls the type of journal volume.
+  ## volumeType controls the type of journal volume.
-  # It can be "persistentVolumeClaim" or "emptyDir"
+  volumeType: persistentVolumeClaim # One of "persistentVolumeClaim" or "emptyDir"
-  volumeType: persistentVolumeClaim
+  ## size sets the requested storage capacity for a persistentVolumeClaim,
+  ## or the sizeLimit on an emptyDir PV.
   size: 1Gi
-  # Attributes to use when the journal is persistentVolumeClaim
+  ### Unique attributes to use when the journal is persistentVolumeClaim
   storageClass: "standard"
   accessModes:
     - ReadWriteOnce